 d.
 One (1) representative appointed by the chair of the Race Walking Committee;

 e.
-One (1) Athlete Representative (consistent with Regulation 25), appointed by the President after consulting with the chair of the Athletes’ Advisory Committee.
+One (1) Athlete Representative (consistent with Regulation 25), appointed by the President after approval from the Athletes’ Advisory Committee.
 The Athlete Representative shall have represented at least one (1) athlete who has competed internationally within the last year; and

 f.
-Eight (8) Ten Year or Ten Year+ Athletes appointed by the chair of the Athletes Advisory Committee, at least five (5) of whom shall be Ten Year Athletes, and at least one of whom shall be either a long distance runner or a race walker.
+Eight (8) Ten Year or Ten Year+ Athletes selected by the Athletes Advisory Committee, at least five (5) of whom shall be Ten Year Athletes, and at least one of whom shall be either a long distance runner or a race walker.
 At least thirty-three and 33/100 percent (33.33%) of the committee’s total authorized membership shall be comprised of Ten Year or Ten Year+ Athletes.

 2. Women’s International Staff Subcommittee: The Women’s International Staff Subcommittee shall consist of the following persons: